rosshpayne/ODTM/README.md

    	4. Restart the operation using the SQL from step 1.

   	     DOM will automatically run the remaining tasks starting at task 4.

+    This example shows just one operation which maybe one amoungst hundreds that are being executed concurrently by DOM

 * The DOM architecture:

 DOM employees a single server with multiple clients model.
 Further: